J58C/WeKTek/README.md

-# Web-DJKI
+# WeKTek

-simulasi tinggal buka run.bat terus tunggu nanti kebuka sendiri browsernya
+Double click run.bat and wait for simulation